 Choosing a lender isn't the first step in becoming a homeowner.
 The quality of your wallet begins the home buying process.
 To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Newburgh, New York.

 The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
 The score ranges from 300 to 850, with most people traditionally having a score of 650.
 With the change in the economy, however, some people have seen their score lowered after unemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the factors in summing up your FICO score include:

 - Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.